 Generally, an Employee who is eligible for workers' compensation may use accumulated sick leave for scheduled work days lost during the first three (3) days following the injury or illness.
 If the Employee continues to be eligible for workers' compensation, the Employee will be paid at the State of Iowa workers' compensation rate of pay starting on the fourth day of the disability.
 If the Employee is off work for more than fourteen (14) calendar days, the insurance carrier will then pay for the first three days following the illness or injury.
 The County will then deduct the pay for those first three days from the Employee's next regular payroll check.
-An Employee may supplement workers' compensation benefits with accumulated sick leave, vacation, personal, or compensate the Employee for the difference between his or her workers' compensation payment and the available sick leave, vacation, personal, or compensatory time payment.
-The Employee's accumulated sick leave, vacation, personal, or compensatory time payment.
-The Employee's accumulated sick leave, vacation, personal, or compensatory time payment.
+An Employee may supplement workers' compensation benefits with accumulated sick leave, vacation, personal, or compensatory time if the Employee requests the supplement in writing.
+The County will then compensate the Employee for the difference between his or her workers' compensation payment and the available sick leave, vacation, personal, or compensatory time payment.
 The Employee's accumulated sick leave, vacation, personal, or compensatory time will be reduced accordingly in quarter-hour (15 minute) increments.